tantikristanti/grobid-medical-report/doc/training/dateline.md

   * `<note type="doctype">` for the document type
   * `<note type="date">` for short notes of date

-> Note that the mark-up follows approximatively the [TEI](http://www.tei-c.org) when used for inline encoding.
+> Note that the mark-up follows approximately the [TEI](http://www.tei-c.org) when used for inline encoding.

 ## Analysis